Catalyst-Auditing/-F7-Improve-and-Grow-Auditability/challenge-team/challenge-team-meetings.md

 ### F8 Proposal Submission Phase

-&#x20;How would we like to support any proposal submissions in the F8 Auditability Challenge ?
+> How would we like to support any proposal submissions in the F8 Auditability Challenge ?

 Thorsten - Building relationships.
 We are here to help.
 Opportunity to use knowledge of Challenge Team for feedback and improvements